datakind/Mar21-vaccine-uptake/BryanD/README.md

 - Data was imported and Vader & Texblob sentiment analysis was completed by tweet and by day.
 - Different cutoffs were tried to label a tweet as positive or negative.
 There was difficulty in finding the best cutoff using either Textblob and/or Vader.
-	- ***DNN or some other ML sentiment may work better to capture sarcasm in the tweet data
+	- ***A neural network or some other ML sentiment may work better to capture sarcasm in the tweet data**
 - Subjectivity was included into the analysis***
 - Sentiment for the whole dataset by day was graphed
 - Sentiment by day per topic was graphed